 Andrea Bocelli & Drew

-London Symphony Orchestra, Slovak National Symphony, Missouri Symphony, Indianapolis Chamber Orchestra
+Drew has appeared as soloist with the London Symphony Orchestra, Slovak National Symphony, Missouri Symphony, Indianapolis Chamber Orchestra and others...

 “Drew Tretick brings everything orchestras want from an artist, namely a great player with charisma, connection with the audience, and the greatest charts you could ever find.
 Orchestras will love playing with him because he makes it so easy, and audiences will keep wanting him back.
 You will make everybody in your organization happy with Drew Tretick.